dabeaz/llvm-py/doc/userguide.md

 On debian-based systems, the first three can be installed with the command `sudo apt-get install gcc g++ python python-dev`.
-Ensure that your distro's respository has the appropriate version of LLVM!
+Ensure that your distro's repository has the appropriate version of LLVM!

 It does not matter which compiler LLVM itself was built with (`g++`, `llvm-g++` or any other); llvm-py can be built with any compiler.
 It has